keymanapp/help.keyman.com/developer/15.0/guides/command-line.md

 ## The five minute quick start

 We'll first use [KMConvert](../context/kmconvert) to create a keyboard project, with the minimal metadata required to compile and install.
+In your /keyboards - folder do:

 ```shell
 kmconvert template -id sample -name "Sample" -languages en-au